 Look for the places that cater to students and enjoy.

-Atlantans love their Braves baseball, Falcons football and Hawks basketball.
-The University of Georgia (in Athens, about 70 miles to the east) offers Southeastern Conference sports, and is a strong rival for the Georgia Tech Yellowjackets, who bring in Atlantic Coast Conference opponents.
+Atlantans love their sports.
+Pro teams include Braves baseball, Falcons football and Hawks basketball.
+The University of Georgia (in Athens, about 70 miles to the east) offers Southeastern Conference sports and is a strong rival for the Georgia Tech Yellowjackets, who bring in Atlantic Coast Conference opponents.
 The Atlanta Motor Speedway south of Atlanta near Hampton, Ga. hosts two Winston Cup races each year and many other smaller events.
 Discount outlets such as StubHub are possible sources for tickets.

 More Atlanta Tips

-- Discounts for Six Flags over Georgia.
-Print tickets or passes for the park before you leave home and save money.
+- Print tickets or passes for Six Flags over Georgia before you leave home and save money.